 In a move which follows an earlier order placed by Heathrow with Powervamp last year that brought an end to a monopoly situation, this second multiple order is conformation of the reliability and performance of Powervamp’s all British design.

-The product, manufactured at Powervamps Luton UK factory, is fast becoming the converter of choice at Britain’s major airports with Heathrow, London City, Birmingham, Bristol, Manchester and Edinburgh all selecting Powervamps PV90-3 frequency converter over competitors products.
+The product, manufactured at Powervamps Luton UK factory, is fast becoming the aircraft static inverter of choice at Britain’s major airports with Heathrow, London City, Birmingham, Bristol, Manchester and Edinburgh all selecting Powervamps PV90-3 frequency converter over competitors products.

 With Heathrow operating continuously at maximum capacity, reliability and durability were key issues in the selection of Powervamp’s PV90-3 FEGP units.
 The product has already proved itself under extreme testing and demonstrated its ability to handle severe and extended overload situations.